karmab/openshaft/README.md

 ## BUILD SPECIFIC COMPONENT IMAGE

 You can use tagging for this.
-For instance, to only build keystone image,
+For instance, to only build keystone image:

 ```
 ansible-playbook playbooks/centos.yml  -t keystone